turing-db/turing-bench/neo4j/README.md

 cd $TURINGDBDIR/external/neo4j && tar -xvf neo4j-4.3.23.tar.gz
 ```
 Herein, `$NEO4JDIR = $TURINGDBDIR/external/neo4j/neo4j-community-4.3.23-SNAPSHOT`, i.e. the directory which Neo4j was just extracted into.

- ⚠️ If  ou are using the new GitHub TuringDB repo, you will need to install and pull on `git lfs` to get the real `tar` file.
-Please do this before running the `setup.sh`.

 2. Get fresh Reactome into Neo4j
 > Optional: if you already have a working Reactome instance, then use that one.
 Make sure any references to the graph name are changed, e.g. setting the default graph to the one you will work with.